openfga/openfga.dev/blog/fine-grained-news-2024-11.md

 *Andrea Chiarelli presenting at Cloud Day 2024*

 ### **OpenFGA Offsite**
-The OpenFGA team gathered for a productive offsite in Chicago, Illinois.
+The team that works hard to bring you OpenFGA met in Chicago this November for a fun and productive offsite, diving deep into our vision, customer needs, and the roadmap ahead.

 ![OpenFGA team group photo in Chicago](../static/img/blog/fgn-2024-11-chicago-offsite-team-photo.png)

 *The OpenFGA team in Chicago*

----

 ### **New Modeling Demos Available!**
 Learn how to model fine-grained authorization in OpenFGA's domain-specific language step-by-step with our [new demo video series](https://www.youtube.com/playlist?list=PLUR5l-oTFZqWaDdhEOVt_IfPOIbKo1Ypt)!
 Starting with the basics and gradually adding complexity, this playlist is your guide to mastering OpenFGA modeling.

----

 ### **Monthly Community Meeting**

 Join our vibin-depth monthly community discussions every second Thursday at [11 AM Eastern Time (US)](https://www.worldtimebuddy.com/?qm=1&lid=12,100,5,8&h=5&sln=11-12&hf=1).
 Check out our [meeting details](https://github.com/openfga/community/blob/main/community-meetings.md#:~:text=OpenFGA%20Community%20Meetings) for more information.

 November's highlights included:
-- [Sebastian Döll](https://www.linkedin.com/in/katallaxie/) from ZEISS showcasing their Terraform/OpenFGA integration
+- [Sebastian Döll](https://www.linkedin.com/in/katallaxie/) from ZEISS showcasing their Terraform/OpenFGA integration.
-- [Justin Cohen](https://www.linkedin.com/in/justincoh/) demonstrating the new Batch Check functionality
+- [Justin Cohen](https://www.linkedin.com/in/justincoh/) demonstrating the new Batch Check functionality.

 **Join us Thursday, December 12, 2024** for our next meeting.
 Can't make it?
 Catch up on our [latest recording](https://youtu.be/4MGF4rTzhbA?si=iGcoZTw8T99E0LKs) or browse previous sessions on our [YouTube channel](https://www.youtube.com/@OpenFGA).

 ### **Blogs and Videos for AuthZ Fans:**
-  * **Granting TTL based permissions in OpenFGA:** Implement TTL-based permissions in OpenFGA for time-limited access control.
+ - **Granting TTL based permissions in OpenFGA:** Implement TTL-based permissions in OpenFGA for time-limited access control.
 [Read more on Medium...](https://medium.com/@shruti1810/granting-ttl-based-permissions-in-openfga-2ed2073931c3)

 - **Overcoming Security Challenges in Protecting Shared Generative AI Environments:** Explore solutions for ensuring secure, scalable, and efficient multi-tenancy in generative AI environments.
 [Read more on Medium...](https://towardsdatascience.com/overcoming-security-challenges-in-protecting-shared-generative-ai-environments-1ffb27da1bde)